DNN-Based Speech Presence Probability Estimation for Multi-Frame Single-Microphone Speech Enhancement

 \subsection{Dataset}

-As clean speech material, we have used 114 and 20 speakers from the TIMIT dataset~\cite{garofolo_darpa_1993} for the training and the evaluation set, respectively, ensuring that different speakers are used in both sets.
-The training set includes multiple utterances per speaker.
+As clean speech material, we have used the training, development, and test sets of the WSJ0 corpus~\cite{paul_design_1992} for training, model validation, and evaluation, respectively.
 The noisy microphone signals have been generated by adding scaled (randomly chosen) noise segments to the clean speech signals at a sampling frequency of \unit[16]{kHz}.
-Different noise types from the NOISEX92 database~\cite{varga_assessment_1993} have been used for the training set (\texttt{car}, \texttt{factory}, \texttt{speechnoise}, \texttt{white}) and for the evaluation set (\texttt{factory1}, \texttt{operationsroomnoise}).
-The DNN has been trained for the broadband SNRs $\unit[\{-5,\ 0,\ 5,\ 10,\ 15,\ 20\}]{dB}$, and the evaluation has been performed at the same SNRs.
-Please note that a single DNN has been trained for all SNRs and not for each SNR separately.
-In total, 15072 utterances have been used for the training set and 240 utterances for the evaluation set.
-For the evaluation set, \unit[1]{s} of noise has been appended at the beginning of each utterance, which is excluded from the computation of the objective performance measures.
+Regarding noise, we have used the NOISEX92 database~\cite{varga_assessment_1993} for training and the Aurora database~\cite{hirsch_aurora_2000} for evaluation, resulting in a strong mismatch between training and evaluation conditions in order to evaluate the generalization capability of the proposed method.
+For each training utterance, the corresponding broadband SNR has been uniformly sampled from $\unit[{[0, 20]}]{dB}$.
+For evaluation, 4 random utterances from the WSJ0 test set have been used at broadband SNRs $ \in \unit[\{-5,\ 0,\ 5,\ 10,\ 15,\ 20\}]{dB}$ for each of the 8 noise types in the Aurora database~\cite{hirsch_aurora_2000}.
+In total, this results in 12776, 2348, and 192 utterances for training, validation, and evaluation, respectively.